aisthesis/investor-bot/simulators/README.md

 Outputs:
 - value of investment portfolio at endpoint.
-- to console: Records of all purchases and sales.
+- records of all purchases and sales.